 L’Shanah Tovah—To a Good Year!
 Our best wishes to you and yours for a happy, healthy year as we celebrate Rosh Hashanah.
-This holiday, which literally means “Head of the Year,” is the Jewish New Year—and this year is 5773 on the Hebrew calendar.
+This holiday, which literally means “Head of the Year,” is the Jewish New Year.
 The two-day celebration that began at sundown last night also marks the beginning of the High Holy Days, which end with Yom Kippur, the Day of Atonement.

 Now though, is a time for sending good wishes for the New Year and for gathering together with family and friends.
 Jews around the world go to temple services on these sacred days, where special prayers are recited, and the shofar is often heard.
 The striking sound made by the ram’s horn heralds the New Year and calls us to look within and to reflect and see where we need to repent and make amends.

 With traditional gatherings, challah and apples dipped in honey are often served to symbolize a sweet New Year.
 You can make this more meaningful for the children in your family by having them create their very own apple-shaped honey holder.
 Adults will enjoy it, too!
 Continue the good wishes by serving tzimmes—a sweet, stew-like dish that is easy to add your own personal touch to, and by making a delicious honey cake for dessert.
 This start to the High Holy Days is filled with hope and happiness and meant to be shared with those you love.